 How do I store and ship items to our Chinese customers?

 When selling on Tmall.com, you must both have a Chinese business license and the product stock within the country.

 That is, however, not the case when it comes to Tmall Global, as you are allowed to sell products from your current base.

-Keep in mind that Chinese shoppers are not that sensitive to long delivery times, as overseas products have long considered to be more valuable.
+Keep in mind that Chinese shoppers are not that sensitive to long delivery times, as overseas products have long considered being more valuable.

 That still remains the case.

 How do I get paid when selling on Tmall?

 You get paid via Alipay, which is Alibaba’s (the owner of Tmall) own payment processor.
 As such, you don’t need to set up your own payment gateway.

 Tmall shoppers can easily pay the products using their UnionPay cards, or even cash on delivery (which is very popular in Mainland China) – while Alipay takes care of the rest.

 And the beauty of this is that you don’t even need a Chinese bank account (not that you could get one without a Chinese company anyway).